bluesky-social/statusphere-example-app/README.md

 > [!NOTE]
 >
-> The `PRIVATE_KEYS` is an array of keys.
-Make sure to use single
-> quotes, and square brackets around the keys `PRIVATE_KEYS='[<key here>]'`.
-If
-> you generate multiple keys, add new keys at the beginning of the array, so
+> The `PRIVATE_KEYS` can contain multiple keys.
+The first key in the array is
-> that the first key is always the most recent one.
-When a key is removed, all
+> the most recent one, and it will be used to sign new tokens.
+When a key is
-> associated sessions will be invalidated.
+> removed, all associated sessions will be invalidated.

 Make sure to also set the `COOKIE_SECRET`, which is used to sign session cookies, in your environment variables (`.env` file).
-You can generate a random string for this:
+You should use a random string for this:

 ```sh